Lil’ Kim Wows In Leather Skintight Corset During Promo

 Kim is known for rocking different colored hair but opted for dark straight hair for the occasion.

 On Instagram, she shared numerous photos from each location.
-In one, she is stood up, posed in front of a lit-up Good Morning America sign.
+In one, she is standing up and posing in front of a lit Good Morning America sign.

-In another, she is sat down on a throne next to a huge gold lion.
+In another, she is sitting down on a throne next to a huge gold lion.
 Kim, whose nickname is also the “Queen Bee,” crossed her legs and leaned her elbow on the chair like she owned it.
 She stared directly at the camera lens with a fierce expression and showed who is boss.

 She also visited streaming service company Tidal and was photographed on one of their sofas.